Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 • New construction within the last few seasons where compaction still limits infiltration

-These patterns overlap the stress signals described on our deep root watering service page, including leaf scorch, premature drop, and sparse canopy.
+These patterns overlap the stress signals on our deep root watering service page, including leaf scorch, premature drop, and sparse canopy.
 Spring is a good time to address them before summer demand peaks.

-April: As buds swell, root activity increases.
+As buds swell, root activity increases.
 This is a strong window to schedule professional visits if winter was dry or if you saw stress last August.
 Coordinate with any planned plant health care treatments so water and product timing complement each other.

-May: New leaves increase transpiration.
+New leaves increase transpiration.
 Deep watering helps avoid the boom-bust cycle where a wet May week is followed by a hot dry June that catches shallow root systems off guard.

 Request a Quote